opulencephp/docs/console-testing.md

   6. [statusCodeEquals()](#assert-status-code-equals)

 <h2 id="introduction">Introduction</h2>
 Opulence comes with the ability to integration test your console commands using `Opulence\Framework\Testing\PhpUnit\Console\IntegrationTestCase`.
 With it, you can test the output of your commands, simulate responses to prompt questions, and check the status code of the kernel.
-Simply extend `ApplicationTestCase` in your test classes, and you'll inherit the following methods to help test your console application:
+Simply extend `IntegrationTestCase` in your test classes, and you'll inherit the following methods to help test your console application:

 > **Note:** If you need to define a `setUp()` or `tearDown()` method in your test, make sure to call `parent::setUp()` or `parent::tearDown()`.